markcassar/TidyDataProject/README.md

 - Appropriately labels the data set with descriptive variable names.
 - From the data set created through the previous steps, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Files
+#Files

 For reading in the data, it is assumed all files are in the working directory.

-run_analysis.R
+-run_analysis.R

-code_book.txt
+-code_book.txt

-new_features.txt
+-new_features.txt
-Subject_train.txt
+-Subject_train.txt
-X_train.txt
+-X_train.txt
-y_train.txt
+-y_train.txt
-Subject_test.txt
+-Subject_test.txt
-X_test.txt
+-X_test.txt
-y_test.txt
+-y_test.txt

-TidyDataSet.txt
+-TidyDataSet.txt

-original_code_book.txt
+-original_code_book.txt
-original_README.txt
+-original_README.txt

-# read in the feature names and the activity labels
+##Usage

-# read in the "test" data files, combine, and label "Subject_ID" and "Activity ID" columns
+read in the feature names and the activity labels

-# read in the "train" data files, combine, and label "Subject_ID" and "Activity ID" columns
+read in the "test" data files, combine, and label "Subject_ID" and "Activity ID" columns

-# merge the combined test and train data frames
+read in the "train" data files, combine, and label "Subject_ID" and "Activity ID" columns

-# use labels file to add descriptive name for each activity based on "Activity_ID"
+ merge the combined test and train data frames

-# use dplyr package functionality to tidy up the data
+ use labels file to add descriptive name for each activity based on "Activity_ID"

-# keep only required columns
+ use dplyr package functionality to tidy up the data

-# order by subject id and activity id
+ keep only required columns

-# remove activity id column as it is no longer needed
+ order by subject id and activity id

-# rearrange the order of the columns
+ remove activity id column as it is no longer needed

-# group the data by activity and subject id
+ rearrange the order of the columns

-# summarize the data so each of the variable columns is collapsed to the mean
+ group the data by activity and subject id

-# read in descriptive variable names for features
+ summarize the data so each of the variable columns is collapsed to the mean

-# rename the columns in the data frame
+ read in descriptive variable names for features

-# create a long tidy data frame based on organizing the data per variable per activity per subject
+ rename the columns in the data frame

-# write tidy data set to file
+ create a long tidy data frame based on organizing the data per variable per activity per subject

-# use line below to read file back in to R
+ write tidy data set to file

-# test <- read.table("TidyDataSet.txt", header=TRUE)
+ use line below to read file back in to R test <- read.table("TidyDataSet.txt", header=TRUE)